Key Takeaways

 1. Contractual Authority: Clawback provisions must be explicitly stated in the employment contract to be enforceable.
 Ambiguities typically favor the employee.

-Minnesota law emphasizes that commission clawbacks cannot be imposed arbitrarily and must comply with contract terms and statutory protections.
+Minnesota law emphasizes that commission clawbacks cannot be imposed arbitrarily and must comply with both the contract terms and, where recovery comes out of wages, Minn.
+Stat. § 181.79’s written-authorization and garnishment-cap requirements.
 Understanding these legal parameters is essential for resolving commission disputes effectively.

 How Are Commission Clawback Agreements Typically Structured?